radixdlt/docs/arch/c4_context.md

 [Whitepaper v2](https://papers.radixdlt.com/tempo/v2/)

 Mass is a Node property.
 Well-behaved Nodes of a Radix Network gain mass over time.
-Mass determines the power each node has in a Consensus agreement at a given time.
+Mass determines the power each node has in a Consensus agreement where temporal resolution is not possible.

 # Boot and Core Nodes